kalyanramchimmilli/kalyanramchimmilli.github.io/documentation/beaverWeb/templates.md

 ## Error handling

-`render_template` raises `FileNotFoundError` if the template doesn't exist.
-BeaverWeb's built-in error handling turns that into a 500 with the traceback in your logs — no template name is leaked to the client.
+`render_template` raises `FileNotFoundError` when the template does not exist.
+BeaverWeb's error handling converts this into a 500 response with the traceback recorded in the application logs; the template name is not exposed to the client.

 ## Serving static assets

-BeaverWeb doesn't ship a generic static file handler yet.
-For a single file (like a logo), register a route that returns the bytes:
+BeaverWeb does not include a generic static file handler.
+For individual assets, register a route that returns the file's bytes:

 ```python
 @app.get("/static/logo.png")